 So, a couple of weeks ago, I was at the SQLBits 2022 conference, where I gave some talks.
 This was the first “live” conference since the end of January 2020 (when I did MS Ignite, The World Tour).
 Since then, doing conference talks from home has been the norm, and I have been using my fully “tricked out” development PC for the talks.

 When going to “live” conferences, I used my private laptop.
 A couple of days before leaving for London, I decided to ensure that I had all the necessary “stuff” on the laptop.
 Imagine my shock when I realized that the laptop no longer worked; I could not get it to boot!
 What to do?
 Fortunately, I have a work laptop, so I quickly copied the necessary slide decks, code, etc., and set off to London.
 Unfortunately, as it is a work laptop, there is some security “stuff” on the laptop, which meant that some of the things I was going to do didn’t work as expected.

 Coming home from London, I realized that I had to get a new laptop since - hopefully - we will now do in-person conferences again.
 The question was then, what laptop to get.
 Remember, I am a Windows “dude”.
-You probably now know what I got, especially seeing the picture in Figure 1.
+You probably now know what I got, especially seeing banner picture.
 Yes, I got myself a MacBook Pro M1 (14 inches, 16Gb RAM):